What’s Your Home Worth?

 Now is still a great time to sell your home as home values are holding strong and we do have pent-up buyer demand, the overpriced homes are tapering off so sellers need to be reasonable in this more balanced market.
 Buyers are now having increased inventory, giving them options.
 Buyers have more homes to choose from and we are seeing contingencies and finance options return.
 Although we are seeing some price adjustments I don’t recommend postponing purchasing, home values are expected to continue to rise in our area.
 If you think you are saving money by waiting, you should run the numbers.
 Economists and pundits in real estate all say buy now.
 The anticipated increase in equity across the next two-to-four years will be astonishing.

 Northwest MLS Market Report

-We continue to see price appreciation over last year as well as the all too common shortage of inventory.
-Buyers are wisely taking advantage of record-low interest rates.
-Potential sellers should act now as this is an EXCELLENT time to put your home on the market.
-I will continue to follow the market trends and inform you each month as we go through Winter.
+We continue to see price appreciation over last year as well as the all too common shortage of inventory in certain locations.
+But Potential sellers should act now as this is still a good time to put your home on the market.
+I will continue to follow the market trends and inform you each month as we go into Fall.

 A look at Snohomish County Housing Statistics

 June began with: